osmanberke/Ensemble-of-DNNs/README.md

 For example, we constitute the ensemble using 34 (69) participants and test the performance on the remaining participant, who is considered a new user.
 This process is repeated 35 (70) times in the case of the benchmark (BETA) dataset.
 While calculating the information transfer rate (ITR) results, a 0.5 second gaze shift time is taken into account.
 We use the DNN architecture of [4] as a DNN architecture in the ensemble.
 In the DNN architecture, we use three sub-bands and nine channels (Pz, PO3, PO5, PO4, PO6, POz, O1, Oz, O2).

+# Results
+The original results of our ensemble method for both the benchmark and BETA datasets are now available in the 'Results' folder.

 # References
 1. O. B. Guney and H. Ozkan, “Transfer learning of an ensemble of dnns for ssvep bci spellers without user-specific training,” Journal of Neural Engineering, vol. 20, 016013, Jan 2023.
 2. Y. Wang, X. Chen, X. Gao, and S. Gao, “A benchmark dataset for